 PRIMARY OBJECTIVE WHAT DOES THE COMPENSATION ELEMENT REWARD?
 HOW DOES THE COMPENSATION ELEMENT FIT INTO THE OVERALL OBJECTIVE?
-FORM OF PAYMENT Annual Base Salary Provides a market-competitive fixed rate of pay The scope and responsibilities of the position and the specific skills needed to fulfill them Provides a vehicle to attract and retain skilled executives who can deliver on our overall goal while keeping the emphasis on rewarding actual performance Cash Annual Short-Term Incentive Encourages performance against our annual corporate and individual objectives The achievement of our annual objectives Provides a vehicle to reward actual performance against objectives that are designed to support our overall corporate targets Choice of cash and/or DSUs • Payment in DSUs further aligns the interests of executives and shareholders as DSUs are payable only upon cessation of employment Equity-Based Long-Term Incentive Plan Aligns medium and long-term interests of executives and shareholders The creation of shareholder value Provides a vehicle to attract and retain skilled executives while rewarding the achievement of our overall goal of creating sustained shareholder value RSUs(50%) • Aligns executives' interests to share return growth PSUs(25%) • Aligns executives' interests to dividend growth and their compensation to the Corporation's performance Stock Options(25%) • Aligns executives' interests with share price growth and their compensation to the Corporation's performance
+FORM OF PAYMENT Annual Base Salary Provides a market-competitive fixed rate of pay The scope and responsibilities of the position and the specific skills needed to fulfill them Provides a vehicle to attract and retain skilled executives who can deliver on our overall goal while keeping the emphasis on rewarding actual performance Cash Annual Short-Term Incentive Encourages performance against our annual corporate and individual objectives The achievement of our annual objectives Provides a vehicle to reward actual performance against objectives that are designed to support our overall corporate targets Choice of cash and/or DSUs Payment in DSUs further aligns the interests of executives and shareholders as DSUs are payable only upon cessation of employment Equity-Based Long-Term Incentive Plan Aligns medium and long-term interests of executives and shareholders The creation of shareholder value Provides a vehicle to attract and retain skilled executives while rewarding the achievement of our overall goal of creating sustained shareholder value RSUs (50%) • Aligns executives' interests to share return growth PSUs (25%) • Aligns executives' interests to dividend growth and their compensation to the Corporation's performance Stock Options (25%) • Aligns executives' interests with share price growth and their compensation to the Corporation's performance

 We also offer competitive pension, benefits and perquisites to promote the hiring and retention of qualified executives.
 These components are evaluated regularly as part of our benchmarking study.
-They are discussed in section 9.6 entitled 2016 Compensation elements under the heading Pension, benefits and perquisites.
+They are discussed in section 9.6 entitled 2017 Compensation elements under the heading Pension, benefits and perquisites.

-2016 Named executive officers' target pay at risk
+9.5 2017 Named executive officers' target pay at risk

-78% 2016 average NEO target pay at risk
+2017 average NEO target pay at risk

 Our commitment to aligning pay to performance leverages a compensation mix that includes short-, mediumand long-term components.
 The graph below illustrates that we emphasize pay at risk over fixed pay to ensure that executive remuneration is aligned with corporate performance over the short- and long-term.
-On average, 78% of target NEO compensation is at risk.
+On average, 79% of target NEO compensation is at risk.

-2016 TARGET PAY AT RISK (1)
+2017 TARGET PAY AT RISK(1)

-(1) Based on 2016 actual base salary.
+(1) Based on 2017 actual base salary.
+Pay at risk is annual short-term incentive plan, RSU awards, PSU awards and Option-based awards.
 At-risk components are based on target levels.
 Excludes pension and other compensation elements.

-9.6 2016 Compensation elements
+2017 Compensation elements 9.6